-Even when companies employ bots in their review process, eventually a human being is going to put their actual eyeballs on your application (and this will typically be the very first step in the hiring process at small businesses, which most businesses are).
+Even when companies employ bots in their review of job seekers’ qualifications, eventually a human being is going to put their actual eyeballs on your application (and this will typically be the very first step in the hiring process at small businesses, which most businesses are).
 A well-done cover letter remains an important differentiator among a sea of resumes showcasing mind-numbingly similar lists of bullet-pointed skills and experiences.
-Taking the time to make yours an effective and memorable introduction to yourself as a candidate can truly be the difference between nabbing the job you want and continuing to search endlessly on Indeed and LinkedIn from your couch.
+Taking the time to make yours an effective and memorable introduction to yourself as a candidate can truly be the difference between nabbing the job you want and continuing to job search endlessly on Indeed and LinkedIn from your couch.

 When to Write a Cover Letter (Answer: ALWAYS!)